canonical/maas-ansible-playbook/README.md

 - **maas_rack_controller**: This role and group are for hosts to be configured as MAAS Rack Controllers.
 This role is required at least once.

-- **maas_postgres_proxy**: This role and group are for hosts to be configured as a HAProxy instance in front of the HA Postgres cluster, in order to ensure queries are directed to the primary instance.
+- **maas_postgres_proxy**: This role and group are for hosts to be configured as an HAProxy instance in front of the HA Postgres cluster, in order to ensure queries are directed to the primary instance.
 We recommend this group is assigned to the same hosts as `maas_region_controller`, this will have HAProxy's listener bind to localhost and route queries for that specific region controller.
+This role is optional, but recommended for HA Postgres.

-- **maas_proxy**: This role and group are for hosts to be configured as a HAProxy instance in front of region controllers for HA stacks.
+- **maas_proxy**: This role and group are for hosts to be configured as an HAProxy instance in front of region controllers for HA stacks.
 This role is optional.

 ### Host file